wickedchicken/stip-blog/content/post/programmer-in-berlin-language.md

   doing" is incorrect[^vw], say "that's something I always do" instead.
 3. "Sew" is pronounced identically to "so," not "sue."
 4. "Clothes" sounds nearly identical to "close," and not "clo-thes."
 The "th" is unvoiced and barely audible.
+I found a [quick video][clothes-video] about it that might be helpful.
   I'm aware that "th" is very difficult to pronounce for German speakers, and will happily attempt to pronounce "_Brötchen_" for you in solidarity.
 5. "Berlin" is pronounced in English with the same stress on the second syllable as in
   German: "Ber-LIN," not "BER-lin."
 In [rare cases][berlin-stress] you might hear it